-You’ve signed up for a TRI Alliance Certification webinar, now it’s time to make sure you are prepared.
+You’ve signed up for a TRI Alliance Certification class, now it’s time to make sure you are prepared.

 Review the following materials before the class begins: